Mr-Jerry-Haxor/RaspberryPi-Motion-Detection-stream/README.md

 ## Accessing the Application

-Open your browser and type the following URL:
+Reconnect the USB camera again and Open your browser and type the following URL:

-reconnect the USB camera again and open

 ```
 http://<raspberry_pi_ip-address>:8889/cam